Weddings

 The Reception

-Most families have a social gathering afterwards at their home, grandparents’ home, restaurant, or rented hall.
-If your party is large, you might like to consider a celebration in our Parish House.
+Most families have a social gathering after the service.
+If you'd like to host a party on-site, you might like to consider a celebration in our Parish House or Harrop Center.
 Please let Ashley know upon booking the dedication if you are interested in a reception, and she will assist you with booking and choosing an appropriate space on our campus for your gathering.

 The Baptismal Font